Evaporated milk lasts only a couple of days after opening. What if you don’t have any plans for the leftovers? Can you

 And in case you were wondering, most producers, like Carnation, discourage freezing their evaporated milk.

 Freeze only leftover evaporated milk.
 Freezing it unopened isn’t safe, plus it doesn’t really make sense – unopened evaporated milk lasts quite a long time.

-When it comes to the physical changes mentioned above, it’s all true.
+When it comes to the appearance changes mentioned above, it’s all true.
 I mean, here’s how frozen and thawed evaporated milk looks like:

 You can see it’s separated and doesn’t look all that appealing (to say the least).